otvv/fgui/README.md

 You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets, function documentation and a how to setup guide.

-Here are some images of the default design of the library:

 ![img1](resources/repo/fgui_default_layout_1.png)
 ![img2](resources/repo/fgui_default_layout_2.png)